fstetler/CurrencyConverter/CurrencyConverterProject/README_INSTRUCTIONS.txt

 This will update the exchange rates.
 A new exchange rate is given by riksbanken at 16:15 every day.

 Epilogue:
 If I had more time I would have made tests, and mocked away the database and tested the service layer.
-I also wouldnt have called an api through riksbankapireader on the service layer, instead put it on the controller layer
+I also would have dealt with what happens when the api isnt reachable, so it would give a error code 500.
+I would have made it so it returned a more reasonable code and a message telling us that the api was shut down or something similar.